Aashishsharma/Learnings/SFMC/SFMC.md

 De-duplication is a process Email Studio uses to remove duplicate instances of the same subscriber on a send, DE can have multiple rows with same emailaddr

 **AMP script**
+it is a scripting language in SFMC.
+SFMC is the runtime env for AMP script.
 ```
 for First_Name: %%[IF Empty(First_Name) == "False" THEN SET @FN = First_Name ELSE SET @FN = "Customer" ENDIF]%%Hi %%=v(@FN)=%%